📚 Figma plugin series 🔗

-First of all, open a file of your choice in Figma, initialize the Localazy Figma plugin and connect to your target Localazy project.
+First, open a file of your choice in Figma, initialize the Localazy Figma plugin, and connect to your target Localazy project.

-Open Localazy and add German, Spanish, and Arabic.
+However, to speed things up, we'll add just a few languages and translate them via MT.
 For each language, open the options dropdown and select Pre-translate with MT.

 In the next step, feel free to choose your favorite MT engine.
-Each of them can handle specific scenarios, terms, and tonality differently, and it cannot be said that one is always better than the other.
+Each can handle specific scenarios, terms, and tonality differently, and one cannot say one is always better.

 It could take a few seconds, but after a few page refreshes, you should see all three languages fully translated.

 🌍 Using the translations 🔗

 Preview in Figma 🔗

 Before handing over the new designs for development, importing the translations to Figma may be beneficial to ensure your designs are robust enough to handle different languages.

 We hand the task back to designers, who will preview the translations in different languages.
 Go back to your Figma file and switch to the Download tab in the Localazy Figma plugin.
 Select the source file and desired language, and select the screen/nodes you've uploaded to Localazy previously.

 Awesome, we have the design translated into German in just a few minutes.
 And we can also see that some labels are a little too long and almost overflow the container.
 Yikes! 🙈 Here, we can see the benefit of previewing the translations directly in Figma.
 Since the development hasn't started, we have saved time and money.